The AGOA and MCA Modernization Act Passes in the House

 On Jan.
-17, 2018, the House of Representative passed H.R.
+17, 2018, the House of Representatives passed H.R.
 3445, the AGOA and MCA Modernization Act.
 The legislation adds on to the original African Growth and Opportunity Act, or AGOA, which was passed into law on May 18, 2000, by the 106th Congress.

 As an extension of AGOA, the AGOA and MCA Modernization Act encourages plans to promote trade and cooperation while also providing aid to countries that are AGOA eligible.
-The region of focus of the legislation is sub-Saharan Africa, with the goals being to build private sector growth.
+The region of focus of the legislation is sub-Saharan Africa, with the goal being to build private sector growth.
 Under the bill, the President will be directed to create a website with information about AGOA along with encouraging embassies in chosen countries to promote export opportunities to the United States.

 In addition, the bill would give the Millennial Challenge Corporation (MCC) the authority to develop a second concurrent compact with countries, provided the compact focuses on regional economic development.
 The ability to enter into a second compact will be limited to countries that demonstrate progress toward meeting the objectives of the first compact and capacity to handle an additional compact.

 The MCC was created in 2004 by the Bush administration, with the aim to reduce poverty through economic growth.
 The MCC has committed more than $10 billion in 58 projects in 25 countries.
 Around 70 percent of this investment has gone into infrastructure projects like highways and ports and an increasing percentage is being invested in energy.

 On the House floor prior to the vote, House Foreign Affairs Committee Chairman Rep. Ed Royce (R-CA-39) said that the AGOA and MCA Modernization Act “seeks to facilitate trade and private sector-led growth in poor but relatively well-governed countries, particularly in Africa, so they can grow their own way out of poverty.”